SYSTEM PLAN EXPANDED BUS SERVICE

 Projects that are easier to build and cost less to finish.

 MetroRapid provides frequent service with a limited number of stops and faster travel times.
 Priority lanes, transit signal priority, queue jumps, enhanced and improved stations and higher frequency are all features of MetroRapid.

 - ACC Highland to Tech Ridge (along Cameron/Dessau)

 - Expo Center (from downtown and UT along Manor Road and Loyola Lane)

-MetroExpress serves suburban Austin and neighboring communities with more 8 new routes between Park & Ride locations and major employment hubs.
+MetroExpress serves suburban Austin and neighboring communities with more 8 new routes between Park & Ride locations and major employment hubs such as the Capitol Complex, downtown and the 38th Street Medical District.
 In addition to the areas currently served by MetroExpress, Project Connect includes new MetroExpress service to other parts of the region, including Hutto, Bastrop, Lockhart, Buda and Oak Hill.

 This includes partnering with the city of Austin and regional authorities to improve existing roadways.

 Areas to be served:

 - Four Points